elastic/crd-ref-docs/README.md

     --config=config.yaml
 ```

-By default, documentation is rendererd in Asciidoc format.
+By default, documentation is rendered in Asciidoc format.
 In order to generate documentation in Markdown format, you will have to specify the `markdown` renderer:

 ```